Asabeneh/JavaScript-for-Everyone/readMe.md

 console.log(names.join(' # ')); //Asabeneh # Matias # Elias # Brook
 ```

 Slice: To cut out a multiple items in range.
-It takes two paramters:starting and ending position.
+It takes two parameters:starting and ending position.
 It doesn't include the ending position

 ```js
   const numbers = [1,2,3,4,5];